-Porcelain looks slightly more natural than solid Zirconia due to its translucency.
+Porcelain looks slightly more natural than solid Zirconia due to its transparency.

-Porcelain isn’t that tough, and so it requires a metal base to fit on teeth while Zirconia is solid enough, so there is no need for any metal base to use Zirconia.
+Porcelain isn’t that tough, so it requires a metal base to fit on teeth, while Zirconia is solid enough, so there is no need for any metal base to use Zirconia.